Terms & Conditions

 A central campfire is available on the yurt site, though fires will not be allowed in high winds.
 Each yurt also has a chimenea.
 We try to keep a supply of wood for the campfire in the yurt field, but can’t guarantee this.

-At The Lake House a central fire pit with BBQ grill and pizza oven is provided, though fires will not be allowed in high winds.
-We try to keep a supply of wood for the fire pit in the log store behind the house, but can’t guarantee this.
+At The Lake House a BBQ grill is provided, though fires will not be allowed in high winds.
+We try to keep a supply of wood in the log store behind the house, but can’t guarantee this.

 There are 43 acres of woodland so there is an ample supply of fallen dead wood for you to collect from our woods but please don’t saw down living trees (yes, this has happened!).